mleonhard/tokimark/Readme.md

 the client creates a nonce and sends the hash of the nonce and the document's hash.
 Since the server and others do not know the nonce, they cannot check if your tokimark is for a specific document.

+## DoS to Control Block Hash
+An attacker who can prevent other clients from connecting to a server could perform a single New-Tokimark request and control the next block hash.
+They could use this technique to influence random numbers derived from server blocks.

+To prevent this, the server must add a random value to the hash set used for every block.

 ## TO DO
 - Add Unsolved Problems section